phaverty/RLEVectors.jl/README.md

 this plays out.

 ### Creation
-`RleVectors` can be created from a single vector or a vector of values and a vector of run ends.
+`RLEVectors` can be created from a single vector or a vector of values and a vector of run ends.
 In either case runs of values or zero length runs will be compressed out.
-RleVectors can be expanded to a full vector like a `Range` with `collect`.
+RLEVectors can be expanded to a full vector like a `Range` with `collect`.

-`x = RleVector([1,1,2,2,3,3,4,4,4])`
+`x = RLEVector([1,1,2,2,3,3,4,4,4])`
-`x = RleVector([4,5,6],[3,6,9])`
+`x = RLEVector([4,5,6],[3,6,9])`
 `collect(x)`

 ### Describing
-RleVectors implement the standard Vector API and also other methods for describing the ranges and values:
+RLEVectors implement the standard Vector API and also other methods for describing the ranges and values:

 - `length(x)` # The full length of the vector, uncompressed